No9/scintilla/README.md

 ## Measuring Latency

-Now we can count put commands we should look at how to count the execution time.
+Now we can count put commands we should look at how to quantify the execution time.

 With `node index.js` still running execute latency-put.d